aptech/docs/docs/CR-tkf2ps.rst

     :returns: ret (*scalar*), 0 if successful.

 Remarks
 -------

-The conversion is done using the global parameters in peps.dec.
-You can modify these globally by editing the .dec file, or locally by setting them in your program before calling tkf2ps.
+The conversion is done using the global parameters in *peps.dec*.
+You can modify these globally by editing the *.dec* file, or locally by setting them in your program before calling :func:`tkf2ps`.

 See the header of the output PostScript file and a PostScript manual if you want to modify these parameters.